-Prior to 2002 few length frequency data of dusky rockfish were collected.
-Therefore, the length frequency graphs that are shown in Figure 14.2 may not represent the exploited population.
-In 2002, observers measured dusky rockfish when they were encountered.
-The mean length of dusky caught in the fishery has changed very little since 2002.
-Currently the mean length of dusky rockfish in the AI fishery data is 42 cm.
+Lengths were collected by fishery observers since 2002.
+Prior to 2002 few lengths of dusky rockfish were collected.
+Therefore, the length frequency graph from 2000 in Figure 14.2 may not represent the exploited population.
+The mean length of dusky caught in the fishery has changed very little since 2002 (42 cm).